clstmbrly/piv-guides/_networkconfig/2b_domaincontrollers-2.md

 NEED INTRO
 This guide provides the steps needed to install your own Local Certification Authority.

 We would like to use a local enterprise Microsoft CA to issue a Domain Controller certificate to the Domain Controller server.
-The server must have a certificate installed with the appropriate fields/values as a prerequisite to enabling authorized users with PIV credentials (i.e., PIV cards) to log into domain-connected devices. (------provides additional information about issuing Domain Controller certificates.)
+The server must have a certificate installed with the appropriate fields/values as a prerequisite to enabling authorized users with PIV credentials (i.e., PIV cards) to log into domain-connected devices. [_Issuing Domain Controller Certificates_](#issuing-domain-controller-certificates)

+[xxxx]({{site.baseurl}}/local-certification-authority)_------provides additional information about issuing Domain Controller certificates.)

 {% include alert-info.html content="These procedures are accurate for using Microsoft 2012 Server, Standard Edition, for CA and Domain Controller servers (as of March 2017" %}